 Instead of computing in time, we can compute in space using a systolic array of adder cells.

-- b_i controls whether a_i is added or not - partial sum propagates downwards sum in sum out b carry in
+- \cdot b_i controls whether a_i is added or not - · partial sum propagates downwards

 Much faster than shift-and-add multiplication at the cost of Si area.